LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - Ven-Dryk is taken as a political prisoner of the confederacy
 - Brokvar falls under confederate control and Rheilliwch's capital is revitalised using Brokvar's resources.
 - The confederacy invades Esgid and rebirths itself as the Ymerodrol Empire - now controlling three countries
-- Empress Fenian takes an interest in Ven-Dryk and orders him brought to the capu
+- Empress Fenian takes an interest in Ven-Dryk and orders him brought to the capital - he is rescued by a guerrilla force operating out of the Artificer's City Addun

 #### Chimo-Nahagi
 - Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future